 Of course, twin-engine boats, with rudders centered, can be steered with throttles alone.

-Shift and Throttle Glendinning engine controls include two sets of switches and potentiometers for every function.
+Glendinning engine controls include two sets of switches and potentiometers for every function.
 Pressing the backup control button employs those secondary switches, as well as a redundant processor with its own power supply and a dedicated CAN Bus cable.

-Fuel Systems.
 Four fuel tanks are fitted with sight glasses in addition to fuel levels displayed in Fleming’s Central Monitoring System.

 A pump transfers fuel at 22 gallons per minute from any tank to any tank while counting the gallons transferred.
 Switches in tanks trigger an alarm and switch off the transfer pump when tanks are full.
 All engines and generators draw from either port or starboard tanks, and interconnecting pipes with isolation valves also allow gravity transfer.

 An optional fuel polisher stirs tank bottoms and filters out sediment, drawing fuel from the bottom of any tank and returning it to the top of the same tank or to another tank.

 Fleming uses long-proven construction techniques and running gear, modified a bit to allow for the perils of offshore cruising.

 comes from the solid laminate hull, significantly thicker below the waterline and reinforced with interlocking frames and full-length box-section stringers.
 Additional fiberglass further strengthens the hull at the stem and in the bow ahead of the collision bulkhead, at the stabilizers and along the chines and keel.

 A stainless steel shoe protects the aft 8’ of the keel.

 The deck and superstructure are Corecell cored to reduce weight aloft and lower the center of gravity for greater stability.